rafelafrance/traiter/README.md

  - body mass = 5,641 g
  - total length = 1,092 mm

- Of course this is a rather straight-forward example.
+ Of course, this is a rather straight-forward example.
 Natural history/museum notations are highly idiosyncratic and may use various shorthand notations.
 Here are just a few examples of how total length measurements appear:

  - `Total Length: 15.7cm`
  - `15.7cm T.L.`